 A. Just throwing out one hook

-What I mean by this is that you should try to keep in touch with several potential friends at the same time.
+What I mean by this is that you should try to keep in touch with several potential friends simultaneously.
 That way you don’t get too attached to the outcome of any single one, because there’s always someone else you can meet up or chat with.

-It also makes sure you don’t invest far more energy and feelings than the other person.
+It also ensures you don’t invest far more energy and feelings than the other person.
 This makes it so that you’re both on equal ground and neither of you feels pressured.

 B. Investing more into the relationship than the other person

 5 Signs that you’re investing more in the relationship than your online friend:

 - You’re the one who starts most conversations.

 - Your messages are almost always longer than your friend’s.